MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 #### Action: Check wait types on both servers

 Address each bottleneck wait individually on each server and speed up executions on both servers.
 Troubleshooting this issue is labor-intensive because you need to eliminate bottlenecks on both servers and make the performance comparable.
-To troubleshoot common bottleneck issues, step to [Diagnose waits/bottlenecks](#diagnose-waitsbottlenecks).
+To troubleshoot common bottleneck issues, step to [Diagnose waits or bottlenecks](#diagnose-waits-or-bottlenecks).

 ### Scenario 4: The query on Server1 uses more CPU time than on Server2 but the logical reads are close